Kristen Elmore

 Thomas Lee

-Thomas Lee is a junior majoring in Human Development.
+Thomas Lee is a senior majoring in Human Development.
 He works with Dr. Jane Mendle in the Adolescent Transitions Lab, exploring how childhood events, the pubertal transition, and cultural expectations surrounding puberty influence youth development.
 Thomas is particularly interested in the role of caregivers in supporting adolescents' adjustment during this period.
-After graduation, he plans to pursue a career in medicine and optimize interventions that promote resilience and self-efficacy.
+After graduation, he plans to pursue a career in primary care and explore various cultures and natural wonders from around the world.

 Joanne Lin